 Unless an exception applies, the FDA requires that the manufacturer of a new medical device or a new indication for use of, or other significant change in, an existing currently marketed medical device obtain 510(k) pre-market notification clearance before it can market or sell those products in the United States.
 The 510(k) clearance process is applicable when the device introduced into commercial distribution is substantially equivalent to a legally marketed device.
 Obtaining the 510(k) clearance generally takes at least six months from the date an application is filed, but could take significantly longer, and generally requires submitting supporting testing data.
 After a product receives 510(k) clearance, any modifications or enhancements to a product that could significantly affect its safety or effectiveness, or that would constitute a major change in the intended use of the device, technology, materials, labeling, packaging, or manufacturing process, may require a new 510(k) clearance.
 The FDA requires each manufacturer to make this determination in the first instance, but the FDA can review any such decision.
-If the FDA disagrees with the manufacturer's decision, it may retroactively require the manufacturer to submit a request for 510(k) pre-market notification clearance and may require the manufacturer to cease marketing and recall the product until 510(k) clearance is obtained.
+If the FDA disagrees with the manufacturer's decision, it may retroactively require the manufacturer to submit a request for 510(k) clearance is obtained.
 The FDA adopted guidance in September 2019 that we expect will increase the number and frequency of clearances for changes made to legally marketed devices.
 Most of our products are non-classified or Class I medical devices, which do not require 510(k) clearance.